NodeDash/Docs/docs/Flows/overview.md

 ## Flows Dashboard

-The Flows dashboard is the central hub for managing all your flows in Helium Device Manager:
+The Flows dashboard is the central hub for managing all your flows in NodeDash:

 ### All Flows View